OriolAbril/gsoc2019/final_work_submission.md

   * `plot.max_subplots`: defines the maximum number of subplots ArviZ can add to a single figure.
 This prevents users to inadvertedly call a plotting function on too many variables which would hang up its computer.
   * `stats.information_criterion`: sets the default information criterion between `waic` and `loo`.
-* I created a context manager `az.rc_context` to temporarily change ArviZ defaults.
-It allows a dictionary as input or a file from which to read the temporal defaults.
+* A context manager, `az.rc_context`, was also added in order to temporarily change ArviZ defaults.
+It allows either a dictionary or a file from which to read the temporal defaults as an input.

 #### PRs in this caterory
 * [#734](https://github.com/arviz-devs/arviz/pull/734): +374 −20